 Why should we do MBA after B.Tech?

--Managerial expertise, in addition to the technical expertise of an individual, adds to the market value of an employable graduate.
-The practical knowledge of organising the operations of the various sectors is invaluable to an engineer.
+-Managerial expertise, in addition to the technical knowledge of an individual, adds to the market value of an employable graduate.
+The practical experience of organising the operations of the various sectors is invaluable to an engineer.

 Which MBA has more scope?

-- It is wise to choose MBA specialization based on the interest level of an individual.
-Most students opt for finance or marketing followed by global operations, Human Resource Management, Retail Management among others.
+- It is wise to choose an MBA specialisation based on the interest level of an individual.
+Most students opt for finance or marketing, followed by global operations, Human Resource Management, Retail Management, among others.

 |Syllabus and Subjects||Jobs, Scope, Salary and Placements||Colleges which offer MBA|